U.S. investor sues OAS, Brazil builder tied to Petrobras scandal

-SAO PAULO, March 5 (Reuters) - U.S. investment firm Huxley Capital Corp filed a lawsuit on Thursday in a New York court against Brazilian construction group OAS SA, alleging the debt-ladden company is hiding assets from creditors at two valuable subsidiaries.
+SAO PAULO (Reuters) - U.S. investment firm Huxley Capital Corp filed a lawsuit on Thursday in a New York court against Brazilian construction group OAS SA [OAEP.UL], alleging the debt-laden company is hiding assets from creditors at two valuable subsidiaries.

 The defendants in the lawsuit, filed in Manhattan federal court, are OAS and subsidiaries Construtora OAS SA, OAS Investimentos SA, OAS Infraestrutura SA and OAS Engenharia e Construção SA, court documents showed.